nielskrijger/blog/posts/2018-09-22-the-request-lifecycle.md

 The application receives the request and makes it available in some form of Request object.
 Either you the programmer or the framework you're using determines which pieces of code will receive and process this request.
 The receiver is usually a Controller or RequestHandler.

-**The choice of using either a Controller or a RequestHandler is actually a major architectural decision for your codebase.**
+**The choice of using either a Controller or a RequestHandler is an architectural decision for your codebase.**

 RequestHandlers tend to process a single type of request fully and only delegate where applicable.
-Controllers however delegate as much as possible and focus on the interaction of the different parts of the codebase to fulfill a variety of requests (e.g. all `GET DELETE POST /user` requests).
+Controllers however delegate as much as possible and focus on the interaction of the different parts of your codebase to fulfill a variety of requests (e.g. all `GET DELETE POST /user` requests).

 I've come to favour RequestHandlers because I feel there is little coupling Between different types of requests for the same resource.
 Consider: